scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 Changes made to drafts since ISE submission.
 This section is to be removed before publication.

+- Accumulator field: clarify that it is initialized to SegID
 - Security considerations: mention SPAO in Volumetric DoS section

 ## draft-dekater-scion-dataplane-11